cratebind/cypress-assessment/README.md

 - [ ] Test a failed login (including error states)
 - [ ] Test side menu usage
 - [ ] Test content loading
+- [ ] Add any other tests you believe would be beneficial